chutified/commodity-prices/README.md

 }
 ```

-__CommodityResponse__ holds the name of the comodity that was requested and its current market price per the returned unit.
+__CommodityResponse__ holds the name of the commodity that was requested and its current market price per the returned unit.
 Response also has data about the last update: Unix time, change in the percentages and the float.
 ```json
 {
     "Name": "nickel",